Lajos Kossuth: European federalism

+Publicly, Kossuth remained unreconciled to the house of Habsburg and committed to a fully independent state.
+He expressed the idea of uniting with the Hungarian and neighbouring peoples in his plans for the future, which also contained many utopian elements, and in his equally utopian plan for the future confederation of the already liberated peoples under the name of Republics of Danubian Confederation.
+Though elected to the Diet of 1869, he never took his seat.

 The "Kossuth party" in the Hungarian parliament

 The Party of Independence and '48 was established in 1884 by a merger of the Independence Party and the Party of 1848.
 Although Kossuth had never returned to Hungary, he was the spiritual leader of this opposition party until he died in 1894, and the party was also referred to as the "Kossuth Party" thereafter.
 From the 1896 elections onwards, it was the main opposition to the ruling Liberal Party.
 The Kossuth party won the 1905, and 1906 elections, his older son Ferenc Kossuth was Minister for Trade between 1906 and 1910.
 However it lost the 1910 elections to the National Party of Work.

 Kossuth's political legacy achieved that ethnic Hungarians did not vote for the ruling pro-compromise Liberal Party in the Hungarian parliamentary elections, thus the political maintenance of the Austro-Hungarian Compromise was mostly a result of the popularity of the pro-compromise Liberal Party among the ethnic minorities.